 error checking or handling of any sort.
 If you enter a non-numeric

-value in any of the input
+value in any of the input elements, NaN is displayed as the

 total.
 The bigger issue, however, is that this code is inflexible to